BluesClue27/SC4053-Blockchain-Technology/README.md

 - Total arbitrator fees collected: 1.5 ETH (1% of 150 ETH)
 - Only A, B, C receive fees: **0.5 ETH each (equal split)**
 - D and E get: **0 ETH** (didn't participate)

-**Frontend Display:**
-- Arbitrators A, B, C see: "✅ Arbitrator Fee Available: 0.5 ETH" + Claim button
-- Arbitrators D, E see: "❌ Not Eligible - You did not vote on this market"

 ## 🚧 Future Enhancements